Hoshaiah/demo-commit/cs-facts.md

 - **2025-10-05:** A SHA-256 hash is 256 bits — 64 hexadecimal characters — regardless of input size.
 - **2025-10-06:** Quicksort averages O(n log n) but degrades to O(n^2) on already-sorted input with naive pivots.
 - **2025-10-06:** Quicksort averages O(n log n) but degrades to O(n^2) on already-sorted input with naive pivots.
+- **2025-10-06:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.